Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 - Version: 1.2
 - Github: Will-Ma-02
 - Repository: https://github.com/Will-Ma-02/Snake-Around-The-World
-- If you aren't sure about something, please read this throughly!
+- Please read this throughly before you start playing!

 ## Pyception! · An Overview
 Hooray!
 This project was a huge success for me.
 It was by far my biggest project yet.